mestachs/blog/posts/2022-11-21-postgres-command-line.md

 - active (running right now),
 - idle (so probaby show the last executed sql with this connection),
-- idle in transaction (waiting for other tx to complete, or cpu time)
+- idle in transaction (waiting for other tx to complete, or cpu time, or zoombie queries eating all your server's RAM)
 - other [statuses](https://www.postgresql.org/docs/current/monitoring-stats.html#MONITORING-PG-STAT-ACTIVITY-VIEW)

 In my current work, I've combined a few tools to get a feeling of "what's running" when we have problems :